Muhammad Hashim Dogar

-Lt Col (R) Muhammad Hashim Dogar is a Pakistani politician who had served as Provincial Minister of Punjab for Home and Prisons from 6 August 2022 to 11 October 2022.
+Muhammad Hashim Dogar is a Pakistani politician who had served as Provincial Minister of Punjab for Home and Prisons from 6 August 2022 to 11 October 2022.
 He had also served as the Provincial Minister of Punjab for Population Welfare from 6 September 2018 to 1 April 2022.
 He served in the Pakistan Army for 26 years.
 He served in an infantry battalion and later in the intelligence corps.

-He is from Jamsher Kalan, Kanganpur Tehsil Chunain, Kasur.
+He is from Jamsher Kalan, Kanganpur Tehsil Chunian, Kasur.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-177 (Kasur-IV) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf from PP-177 (Kasur-IV) in the 2018 Punjab provincial election.

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
 On 6 September 2018, he was appointed as Provincial Minister of Punjab for Population Welfare.
 He served in this position till the resignation of Chief Minister Usman Buzdar on 1 April 2022.

 He was later inducted into the cabinet of Chief Minister Chaudhry Pervaiz Elahi as the Provincial Minister of Punjab for Home and Prisons on 6 August 2022.
 He resigned from his position on 11 October 2022 due to "personal commitments and some health issues".

+He left the PTI in the wake of the 2023 Pakistani protests, and on 15 August 2023, joined the Istehkam-e-Pakistan Party (IPP).

+He contested the 2024 Pakistani general election as a candidate of the IPP from NA-133 Kasur-III, but was unsuccessful.
+He received 4,289 votes and was defeated by Azeemuddin Zahid Lakhvi, an independent candidate supported by the PTI.
+He also contested the 2024 Punjab provincial election as a candidate of the IPP from PP-180 Kasur-VI, but was unsuccessful.
+He received 21,421 votes and was defeated by Ahsan Raza Khan, an independent candidate.

+He left the IPP on 11 August 2025.